E2450-Ozan/terraform/README.md

     }
 }
 ```
+- A graph is a visual representation of a Terraform infrastructure project.
+To create a graph, the graph command can be used.
+The code output can then be used to build a visual graph.

-- To see graph version in dot format:
+- After the graph command is used, the graph code can be pasted to create a graph visual with a graph generator.
+To see graph version in dot format:
 ```bash
 terraform graph
 ```